fmbot-discord/docs/docs/commands/albums.md

     `.cover la priest inji`

+    `.cover featured`

 ---

 ### .whoknowsalbum (`.wkab`, `.wa`)

-Shows who in your server listened to an album you're currently listening to or the one you're searching for.
+Shows who in your server listened to current album or the one you're searching for.

 Options: